kevinschoon/note/README.md

 `Note` is a simple CLI based note taking application.

-## Usage

-`Note` is self-documenting, all of it's commands can be explored by running `note help ...`

 ## The Anatonmy of a Note

 A note is simply a markdown file, that has a `front-matter` at the head of the document.
 Front-matter is some structured data enclosed in a pair of `---`, we currently support yaml (and thus json).
 Everything above the front-matter section will be discarded and everything below it is considered